carlosCharlie/reverseEngineering-basicCodeInjection/README.md

  ```
   e8 5e ff ff ff
  ```
-The opcode of the call instruction consist in two parts: the instruction code and where to jump.
-As we only want to modify the second part, we can simply add or subtract as many bytes as lines we want to move around.
+The opcode of the call instruction consist in two parts: the instruction code("e8") and where to jump("5e ff ff ff").
 For this case we just want to jump to the add function, making the target adding the numbers when it is supposed to multiply them.

 ```